rohitharakuni/Airbus_Challenge/README.md

 2.Be mindful that creating EC2 instances can incur charges on your AWS account, so be sure to delete the instances when you are done using them.

-B. Write a python program to list the all EC2 instance per region:
+B. Write a python program to list the all EC2 instance per region: "file name" -> "list_all_instances_from_all_regions.py"

 This script is used to retrieve a list of all available AWS regions and instances in those regions.
 It utilizes the boto3 library to interact with the AWS EC2 service.